bferrell/sloblackswan/content/incident_mgmt_menageri/incident_mgmt_menageri.md

 #### Example 1: The AWS DynamoDB Outage (October 20, 2025) as a Stampede

 **The Trigger:**
 At 12:11 AM PDT (07:11 UTC) on October 20, 2025, AWS engineers detected a rise in error rates and latency across multiple services in the US-EAST-1 region.
 By 1:26 AM (08:26 UTC), the problem had escalated into full DynamoDB endpoint failures.
-The root cause was traced to a DNS resolution error affecting DynamoDB's control layer--a misconfigured DNS propagation update that triggered recursive health checks and retry storms.
+The root cause was traced to a DNS resolution error affecting DynamoDB's control layer, a misconfigured DNS propagation update that triggered recursive health checks and retry storms.

 **The Stampede Breakdown:**